 Dessert: Mini Eggs Pavlova

 Who doesn’t love a pavlova?
-Light, easy to make, and a guaranteed crowd-pleaser, why not give your pavlova a real Easter twist with a topping of Mini Eggs?
+Light & easy to make, why not give your pavlova a real Easter twist with a topping of Mini Eggs?

 If you’re wondering about how to make pavlova, it’s really simple.
 You’ll need to beat egg whites in a bowl, adding caster sugar, lemon juice, vanilla extract and cornflour.
 Spread the mixture in a baking tray on parchment, making raised edges with your utensil.
 Bake this mixture for about one hour, then fill the centre with whipped cream, chocolate shavings and Mini Eggs.

 So, there you have it – Easter Sunday from start to finish.
-If you’ve got the family coming over this year, stay prepared ahead of the game and grab all your ingredients from your nearest convenience store.
+For more Easter recipes, click here.
+So use this long weekend to try cooking some new dishes, perfect for Easter - whoever you are celebrating with, stay prepared ahead of the game and grab all your ingredients from your nearest convenience store.

 Find your local SPAR